polonel/trudesk-docs/docs/getting-started/deployment/docker-deployment.md

 ---

 # Docker Deployment

 Trudesk requires the following addtional docker containers in order to run.
 Please see the documentation related to those images for additional configuration options you may require.

 - [Mongo:5.0](https://hub.docker.com/_/mongo)
 - [ElasticSearch:8.0.0](https://hub.docker.com/_/elasticsearch)

 ## Deploy with Docker-Compose

 Within the Github repo, a sample `docker-compose.yml` file is included.
 We can quickly stand up a demo site with docker.

 **Download `docker-compose.yml` from Github repo**

 ```bash
 wget https://raw.githubusercontent.com/polonel/trudesk/master/docker-compose.yml
 ```

 **Stand Up Docker Stack**

 ```bash
 docker-compose up
 ```

 Three containers are deployed; **MongoDB**, **ElasticSearch**, **Trudesk**.
 Once all containers are online, access the Trudesk instance at [http://localhost:8118](http://localhost:8118)

-*Note: By default MongoDB and Elastic search ports are exposed to the host*
+_Note: By default MongoDB and Elastic search ports are exposed to the host and should be used for testing purposes only, **NOT FOR PRODUCTION**_

 ## Manual Deployment

 :::note Example Configuration
 The following Docker configuration is presented as an example.
 Your configuration may require addtional options depending on your deployment
 :::

 ### Setup Storage Directories

 Create directories to store the data for the containers we are going to deploy.
 Data directories are needed for **MongDB**, **ElasticSearch**, and **Trudesk**

 ```bash